 Another slightly less tangible (but nonetheless significant) benefit of implementing an employee ambassador program is that it promotes internal alignment.
 Companies can become more cohesive when brand values and goals assimilate with employees’ values and goals.

-Research shows that the employee experience is directly linked to the customer experience.
+Beyond that, research shows that the employee experience is directly linked to the customer experience.
 Happy, engaged employees are more likely to create great customer experiences, leading to happy, engaged customers.
-Engaged teams have 10% higher customer ratings than disengaged teams—meaning other key metrics, such as customer retention, are likely to improve with an employee advocacy program.
+Other key metrics, such as customer retention, are also likely to improve with an employee advocacy program.

 Designing and launching an employee ambassador program is easy when you have the right steps in place.
-Here are five actions that your brand can take toward a sustainable, thriving program.
+Here are 5 actions that your brand can take toward a sustainable, thriving program.

 1. Define the goals of your program